-Seattle police transcript of fatal shooting of Charleena Lyles: ‘I don’t have a taser’
+Seattle police transcript of fatal shooting of Charleena Lyles: ‘I don’t have a Taser’

 Lyles said, “Get ready, mother——-” to the two officers, according to the transcript released Monday night.
 One officer called for “fast back-up” and said Lyles had two knives.
 Then he told the other officer to “tase” Lyles — and the officer replied that he didn’t have a Taser.
 After telling Lyles to “get back” several times, they fired, killing her.

+About 15 seconds elapsed from the officers’ first verbal warning to the hail of gunfire.

-O’Toole said Monday neither officer was armed with a Taser.
+Seattle Police Chief Kathleen O’Toole said Monday that neither officer was armed with a Taser.
 SPD officers are given the option of carrying a Taser, pepper spray or a baton as a less-than-lethal option.

 “The message I’m trying to get out right now is that this is a horrible tragedy all around,” O’Toole said.
 “The community is distraught.
 The family is distraught.
 The officers are distraught.”